yingyonghui/CommPath/README.md

 ```
 The counts of significant LR pairs and overall interaction intensity among cell clusters are then stored in tumor.obj@interact[['InteractNumer']]，and the detailed information of each LR pair is stored in tumor.obj@interact[['InteractGeneUnfold']].

-Then you can visualize the interaction through a circos plot:
+Then we can visualize the interaction through a circos plot:
 ```
 # To show the counts of LR associations among all clusters
 pdf('circosPlot-count.pdf',height=6,width=6)